sheffield-bioinformatics-core/ngs_intro_workshop/03-rna-seq.md

 `SRR7108392.fastq.gz`
 `SRR7108393.fastq.gz`

-also upload the files `Homo_sapiens.GRCh38.cdna.all.fa.gz` and `Homo_sapiens.GRCh38.104.gtf.gz`.
+also upload the files `Homo_sapiens.GRCh38.cdna.all.fa.gz`, `Homo_sapiens.GRCh38.104.gtf.gz` and `tx2gene.txt`.
 These are reference files that we will use later.

-3. You should now have these 4 files in your history:
+3. You should now have these 4 fastq files in your history:
     - `SRR7108388.fastq.gz`
     - `SRR7108389.fastq.gz`
     - `SRR7108392.fastq.gz`
     - `SRR7108393.fastq.gz`

+The annotation files may take a while longer to upload

 <div class="information">
 The `.gz` at the end of each file name means that it is *compressed* (like a zip file).